Experimentf/doodle-client/README.md

 The Doodle client serves as the front-end application for the Doodle game.
 It's built using **TypeScript**, **React**, and **Socket.IO** to deliver a smooth, interactive, and real-time drawing and guessing experience.

+_The server-side code can be found at https://github.com/Experimentf/doodle-server_

 ### Sneak Peek
 ![ezgif-899f7b2c9f51ab](https://github.com/user-attachments/assets/b50ef856-9113-41e4-be95-b496d6f8674e)